vyadh/teamcity-deployment-dashboard/README.md

 4. Environments: This lists all the possible environments, and will determine the columns shown on the dashboard.
 If the environment of the build is not in this list, it will not appear on the dashboard.
+5. Custom Property: This allows showing custom information with each deployment such as the branch that was used to build.
+This can be left blank if not required.
-5. Refresh Interval: Enables a background-poll of deployments to allow showing on unattended build screens.
+6. Refresh Interval: Enables a background-poll of deployments to allow showing on unattended build screens.
-6. Build Scanning (Multi-Environment Build Configurations): This option activates a deeper search of the build history.
+7. Build Scanning (Multi-Environment Build Configurations): This option activates a deeper search of the build history.
 Enable if deploying to multiple environments from the same build configuration.

 Projects inherit parent configuration unless overridden at a lower level.
 If all projects in a